ahmetemir/php-cheque-printer/README.md

 ## Canadian Cheque Paper
 Make sure the paper you buy has the Canadian endorsement pre-printed text and not the US ones.

 The cheapest I've found as of writing in 2025 is $86 shipped for 500 sheets, with 3 cheques per sheet is 1500 cheques.
-I think I wikl retire before I use all of them!
+I think I will retire before I use all of them!

 The minimum size of a cheque is now 6.25" wide and 2.75" high.
 The maximum size of a cheque is now 8.5" wide by 3.75" high.